-Newborn Blood Spot Screening in the UK; Standards (2017)
+Newborn Blood Spot Screening in the UK; Standards (2021)

 - Blood spot samples are stored for at least 5 years, potentially for re-testing, re-analysis, or research.
 In the future a situation may arise where researchers would contact the family directly.
-If parents would not wish this, NO RESEARCH CONTACT should be written on the sample. - All samples should be posted within 24 hours and record made of the date of sample and postage - Any maternal variant should be documented on the NBSS card at the time of taking the sample.
+If parents would not wish this, NO RESEARCH CONTACT should be written on the sample. - Derby site only-All samples should be posted within 24 hours and record made of the date of sample and postage - Burton site only- All samples should be taken to Balance Street Surgery Glascote Health Centre Maternity Unit, SJMAT Screening Team, ANC Ashby Health Centre.
+All samples to be placed in a Red currier bag which be collected by the currier and taken to the laboratory at Burton. - Any maternal variant should be documented on the NBSS card at the time of taking the sample.